OpenNebula/docs/source/deployment/open_cloud_host_setup/monitoring.rst

 Requirements
 ============

-* The firewall of the frontend (if enabled) must allow UDP packages incoming from the hosts on port 4124.
+* The firewall of the Frontend (if enabled) must allow UDP packages incoming from the hosts on port 4124.

 OpenNebula Configuration
 ========================